 Members of FAD’s Heritage Lottery Funded Black Icons project had the chance to share the inspiring stories of the Black British trailblazers they researched for their Black Icons of the

-Young people from London have collaborated on this multi faceted project to produce a free new magazine, celebrating Black Icons of the British Jazz Age, inspiring people from all backgrounds with a creative exploration of Black British heritage.
+Young people from London have collaborated on this multi faceted project to celebrate Black Icons of the British Jazz Age, inspiring people from all backgrounds with a creative exploration of Black British heritage.

-This unique project encouraged the young people involved to conduct hands-on archive research with original source material.
-Volunteers also heard lectures from some of the UK’s most respected historians, such as Stephen Bourne, to inform their work.
-The young volunteers explored London’s rich archives, before designing and creating textiles inspired by traditional East African Kanga cloth, to celebrate their chosen Black Icons.
-These cloths were then modelled by the young people themselves, providing the images that compliment the life stories explored in the magazine.
+This unique project enabled young people to conduct hands-on archive research with original source material, as well as speaking to some of the UK’s most respected experts, including Stephen Bourne and Gary Crosby OBE, to inform their investigations.
+The young people then designed and printed textiles, inspired by East African Kangas, to celebrate their chosen Black Icons.
+These cloths were then styled and modelled by the young people themselves, providing the images that illustrate the inspiring life stories brought to life in the magazine.

 The group stepped away from Google and into the archives of London: Black Cultural Archives, National Jazz Archive, British Library, British Film Insitute and Positive Steps Archive.
-They sifted through ephemera and photographs.
+They sifted through magazines, flyers, ephemera and photographs, drawing and making notes.
 They heard lectures, watched films and listened to original recordings.
-Combining their new found skills and knowledge they used original source material to uncover the untold stories of the black brits of the Jazz Age.
+Combining their new found research skills with their creativity, they used original source material to tell thirteen exciting life stories.

 The project is launched with a day of induction and research at the V&A. Launch day is followed by 10 weeks of industry led fashion workshops on Saturday mornings.
 70 teenagers receive expert tuition to learn about the complete design process – from initial research and garment design to technical drawing, pattern cutting and constructing a finished toile.